MK316/Coding4ET/Lessons/markdown-sample.md

-# English Lesson: The Clever Fox 🦊
+# Reading Lesson: The Clever Fox 🦊

 ## Story Time
 Once upon a time in a dense forest, there lived a clever fox named **Freddy**.
 Freddy was known throughout the forest for being both _smart_ and _witty_.